Scholarships and Bursaries

 - Choral Scholarships awarded in association with The Collegiate Church of St. Mary

-- Senior School Scholarship auditions will be held in the week commencing 15th November for Sept 2022 entry.
-A date for Sept 2023 entry will be uploaded as soon as available.
+- Senior School Scholarship auditions will be held on 16 November for September 2023 entry

 For more information please contact our Admissions Team firstname.lastname@example.org